MissTeapot/LGBT-Wikis/github_wiki/transwiki/hrt/injections.md

 * https://transneedles.org - *"We are a non-profit mail-based service providing free HRT needle supplies for trans folk who cannot access or afford their own."*

-From the r/transDIY wiki entry [Buying needles and syringes online](https://github.com/MissTeapot/LGBT-Wikis/blob/main/github_wiki/transdiy/index#wiki_buying_needles_and_syringes_online) (so prescription should not be required.md)
+From the r/transDIY wiki entry [Buying needles and syringes online](https://github.com/MissTeapot/LGBT-Wikis/blob/main/github_wiki/transdiy/index#wiki_buying_needles_and_syringes_online.md) (so prescription should not be required)

 * https://westendmedicalsupplies.com/
 * https://www.medlabgear.com/